What Are the Restrictions on a G2 Licence in Ontario?

 What Is the Midnight Passenger Restriction?

-According to the Ontario Ministry of Transportation, if you are under 20 years old and hold a G2, you face a tiered passenger restriction between midnight and 5 AM.
+According to the Ontario Ministry of Transportation, if you are age 19 or under and hold a G2, you face a tiered passenger restriction between midnight and 5 AM.
 In the first 6 months after getting your G2, you may carry only one passenger aged 19 or younger.
 After 6 months, you may carry up to three passengers aged 19 or younger.
 These limits do not apply if a fully licensed driver (full G, 25 years or older) is in the front passenger seat.

 What Is the Handheld Device Ban?